 The performances are wonderful, the singing is stunning and the message – love and kindness for all – is sure to get you into the holiday spirit.
 Recommended for 8+ years.

 A Christmas Carol, Comedy Theatre, 240 Exhibition St, Melbourne

-7. December – Bake Santa's Christmas Cookies
+7. December – Call Santa and bake Santa’s Christmas Cookies

 8. December – Book Your Santa Photos